vulppine/byond-gateway/README.md

 ### Linux

-To compile the server, run `go build -o byond-rest` in `server/`.
+To compile the server, run `go build -o byond-gateway` in `server/`.

 To compile the library, run `CGO_ENABLED=1 GOARCH=386 go build -o byond-socks.so -tags netgo -buildmode=c-shared ./` in `library/`

-Where these will be located depended is the implementer's choice.
+Where these will be located is dependent on the implementer's choice.

 Usage
 -----